 These self-consumption products are mainly characterised by integrated service offers ranging from the feasibility study of the project to the installation and maintenance of the photovoltaic systems.
 This wide range of all-in-one services would allow customers to get the most out of their solar installations:

 Here is an example of a self-consumption product offered by an energy supplier that can be found on the market.

 - On-site energy generation and immediate power for a lifespan of up to 30 years.

 - Energy contracts for large businesses to help them to turn their energy into profit.

-Moreover, some utilities may offer insurance like HIES (Home Insulation and Energy Systems) guarantee) and MCS accredited installations (MCS is an industry-led quality assurance scheme, which demonstrates the quality and reliability of approved products and installations).
+Moreover, some utilities may offer insurance like HIES (Home Insulation and Energy Systems) guarantee) and MCS-accredited installations (MCS is an industry-led quality assurance scheme, which demonstrates the quality and reliability of approved products and installations).

 How an Integrated Energy Management Solution helps Utilities offer Renewable Self-Consumption Products

 Conclusion: In the coming years, electricity production will evolve towards a more environmentally friendly model.
 Utilities will have a big part to play in this transition and will have to adapt their business model.
-DEXMA can be your partner and help your Utility in its process of innovation, digitalisation and renewal of your energy services offer in order to guarantee the best possible service to your customers.
+Spacewell Energy (Dexma) can be your partner and help your Utility in its process of innovation, digitalisation and renewal of your energy services offer in order to guarantee the best possible service to your customers.